 This morning Google unveiled its upgraded Analytics reporting interface at the Emetrics Summit in San Francisco.
 As I’ve mentioned before, the happiest analyst is the one who uses the best software.
 The amount of report customization possible in the new version of Google Analytics is amazing and the ability to schedule the delivery of PDF reports via email is such a time saver.
 Finally, data is as good looking as it is valuable.

 Expo 62 has opened with first looks at a limited number of floorplans and pricing information.
 I’m most interested in the live / work lofts as they feature desirable concrete, steel, and glass construction with Dalmatian-friendly street access.
-The 3rd floor and above feature wood construction condos which will be competing on price with the Gallery condo development and infamous wood frame condo failure Trio.
+The 3rd floor and above feature wood construction condos which will be competing on price with the Gallery condo development and infamous wood frame condo failure Trio see it here.
 All 3 developments should complete construction nearly simultaneously and within a 2-block radius on the edge of Belltown and Queen Anne – Uptown Seattle perhaps?.

 I love the Piet Mondrian windows (reminds me of a vacation in Den Haag, NL)

 You’ll notice that the Expo 62 model is encased in glass, thwarting the evil Theresa-monster’s plans to demolish the building using floorplan handouts.
 The Gallery model was not so lucky…

 This is an exciting crossroads in my career.
 Burned out on the service provider business model, I had been interviewing with various Seattle high-tech firms and interactive marketing agencies.
 The best fit turned out to be at POP, a creative agency with an impressive reputation for search marketing, as well as analytics.
 It certainly helped that my first day working for POP consisted of a training seminar at the Googleplex.